scalio/flutter/README.md

 Bazel is used for all new C++ projects, all meaningful legacy projects have been updated, and the team is onboarded.

 C++ has great out of the box support in Bazel.

-We use C/C++ to share code between mobile platforms and command line tools.
-Bazel c++ rules crosscompilation was sucessfully tested to be integrated with JVM, Ios, MacOS X (swift) and Android platforms rules.
+Mostly, we use C/C++ to share code between mobile platforms and command line tools.
+So, currently, Bazel c++ rules cross compilation was successfully tested to be integrated with JVM, iOS, MacOS X (swift) and Android platforms rules.

-Previously we used Buck build system, but found no drawbacks while migration to Bazel and now can consider it as main build system for C/C++ code.
+Previously we tried Buck build system, but found no drawbacks while migration to Bazel and now can consider it as main build system for C/C++ code.

 Also, we have few suggestions about cmake projects generation from Bazle rules and now working to formalize it.